xenon-middleware/xenon/doc/userguide_src.md

        Map<String,String> getProperties();
     }

-The `getAdaptorName` method can be used to retrieve the name of the adaptor that created the credential.
+The __getAdaptorName__ method can be used to retrieve the name of the adaptor that created the credential.
 Many adaptor specific objects returned by octopus contain this method.
 For brevity we will not explain this further.

 ### Files interface ###

-The `nl.esciencecenter.octopus.files` package contains the files interface of octopus.
-The main entrypoint is `Files`.
-For readability we will split the explanation of `Files` into several parts:
+The [`nl.esciencecenter.octopus.files`][8] package contains the [__Files__][9] interface of octopus.
+For readability we will split the explanation of __Files__ into several parts:

     public interface Files {